bbauska/Coursera-Bootstrap/readme.md

 are going to put in a button, a cross-button in the modal which when clicked will dismiss the modal.

-That\'s the usual way modals are designed.
+That&apos;s the usual way modals are designed.

 And the modal body will itself contain the form.